Optimal chirality enhances long-range fluctuation-induced interactions in active fluids

-In summary, we have elucidated how the interplay between stochastic forward propulsion and chirality results in long-range fluctuation-induced forces between objects immersed in chiral active fluids.
-Our findings demonstrate that the length scale and magnitude of the FI force can be enhanced significantly by optimizing the chirality.
-Such effective forces are capable of contributing to self-organization and assembly in active matter systems, particularly by affecting biological processes at microscales; for instance, stress fluctuations in actomyosin gels give rise to an effective attraction towards the boundaries of the confining domain \cite{Rupprecht18}, or dynamic active cytoskeletal forces may provide the driving force for nuclear fluctuations \cite{Makhija16}.
-Our results open up avenues to explore structure formation in systems with active chiral constituents, such as biofilms and active chiral crystals, and may be exploited for design of micro-devices. \\
+In summary, we have demonstrated that the interplay between propulsion, chirality, and particle shape dramatically modulates long-range fluctuation-induced forces between objects immersed in chiral active fluids.
+Specifically, we show that in systems of elongated active particles, the magnitude and range of the FI force can be significantly enhanced by tuning chirality, with an optimal chiral angle promoting vortex formation and maximizing interaction strength.
+Moreover, confinement between intruders introduces an optimal separation that further amplifies these interactions by increasing particle-intruder encounter rates.
+These effective forces can play a critical role in driving self-organization and assembly in active matter, particularly at microscales.
+Analogous phenomena have been observed in biological systems, where stress fluctuations in actomyosin gels induce attraction toward confining boundaries \cite{Rupprecht18}, and cytoskeletal dynamics drive nuclear fluctuations \cite{Makhija16}.

+Our findings position chirality--- often overlooked--- as a powerful control parameter for engineering active systems.
+The coupling of rotational motion, propulsion, and geometry opens up new strategies for directed assembly, pattern formation, and mechanical actuation in systems with active chiral constituents, such as biofilms, synthetic active crystals, or micromachines.
+Looking ahead, curvature-driven mechanisms uncovered here may guide future studies on complex geometries, heterogeneous active mixtures, and torque-controlled collective dynamics in microrobotics or soft active materials.